Last Updated on October 2, 2023 by Kyle Whitley

 Step 2 – Attach the garden hose

-The electric pressure washer needs a water supply, so the best choice is to use your normal garden hose and connect it from a spigot outside your home then connect the other end to the water inlet on the pressure washer.
+The electric pressure washer needs a water supply, so the best choice is to use your normal garden hose and connect it from a spigot or water faucet outside your home.
+Then connect the other end to the water inlet on the pressure washer.
 Making sure to tighten both the ends on the spigot and in the pressure washer inlet.

-Step 3 – Set up the spray gun
+Step 3 – Set up the spray gun/wand

-Electric pressure washers come with a spray gun.
+Electric pressure washers come with a spray gun/wand.
 Most come in two pieces.
-You will need to attach the extension or lance onto the spray gun, and twist it to lock it in place.
-Most wands have interchangeable nozzles, that have a quick attachment mechanism so you can have different spray patterns.
+You will need to attach the extension or lance onto the spray gun and twist it to lock it in place.
+Most wands have interchangeable nozzle attachments with a quick attachment mechanism so that you can have different spray patterns.

-Also, you will need to attach the high-pressure hose from Step 1 to the spray gun, making sure all connections art tight.
+Also, you will need to attach the high-pressure hose from Step 1 to the spray gun/wand, making sure all connections art tight.

 Step 4 – Connect the electric pressure washer to your power outlet

 Electric pressure washers require a connection to a power outlet either inside or outside of your home.
 Most modern electric pressure washers come with a GFCI (ground fault circuit interrupter) in line with the power cord attached to the pressure.
 Unfold your power cord and prepare to connect to an outdoor GFCI outlet.

 Power cords for modern pressure washers are at least 30 -35 feet, you will have some distance between the pressure washer and outlet.
 If the pressure washer is more than 30 feet away from your outlet, you can use an extension cord with some models, but please reference your manufactures instructions as they are usually very specific about what type and gauge extension cord you can use.

 Make sure the GFCI lights up when you plug it in.
 Electricity and water don’t mix, so make sure this working correctly before you use your electric pressure washer.
 Safety first always.